 Stem Cell Training Program — Eligibility and application procedure

-The UC Davis School of Medicine seeks applications from Ph.D., M.D./Ph.D., D.V.M./Ph.D. students, and from postdoctoral and clinical fellows interested in participating in the California Institute of Regenerative Medicine (CIRM) Stem Cell Training Program (PDF).
+The UC Davis School of Medicine seeks applications from Ph.D., M.D./Ph.D., D.V.M./Ph.D. students, and from postdoctoral and clinical fellows interested in participating in the California Institute for Regenerative Medicine (CIRM) Stem Cell Training Program (pdf).
 The objective of this program is to develop highly skilled, critically thinking, and collaborative scientists with successful independent research careers in stem cell biology and regenerative medicine.